Ann Burley and my other Burley ancestors

 • Elizabeth Burley (1750-????), my 5th great-grand aunt.
 Elizabeth was born in 1750 and baptised at St Peter’s Church in Limpsfield, Surrey, on 30 September that year.
 She was still alive when her father, who died in 1774, wrote his will as she was the beneficiary of £10.
 I’ve not traced her beyond this.

 • Ann Burley (1753-????), my 5th great-grand aunt.
 Ann was baptised at St Peter’s Church in Limpsfield, Surrey, on 30 September 1753.
 She was the beneficiary of £15 in her father’s will, proved in 1771, and then married James Dew on 17 March 1776 at St Peter’s.
-A marriage licence dated 8 March described James as a tailor.
+A marriage licence dated 8 March 1776 described James as a tailor.
 They had at least one child but after her baptism the family disappears from the records.

 • Elizabeth Burley (1776-????) was baptised in Limpsfield.
+I’ve found no records that clearly match her.

 • Phoebe Burley (1755-????), my 5th great-grand aunt.
 Phoebe was born in 1755 and baptised at St Peter’s Church in Limpsfield, Surrey, on 19 October that year.
-I’ve not traced her beyond this but the fact she wasn’t mentioned in her father’s will of 1771 suggests she may have died young.
+I’ve not traced her beyond this but the fact that she wasn’t mentioned in her father’s will of 1771 suggests she may have died young.

 John Burley (1668-1707) and Elizabeth Blackman (1670s?-????).